quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 raw wire image information, such as byte lengths and byte values.
 This is useful when for example investigating or tuning packetization behavior or determining encoding/framing overheads.
-However, these fields are not always necessary, can take up considerable space and can have a considerable privacy and security impact.
-Where applicable, these fields are grouped in a separate optional field named "raw" of type RawInfo.
+However, these fields are not always necessary, can take up considerable space, and can have a considerable privacy and security impact (see {{privacy}}).
+Where applicable, these fields are grouped in a separate, optional, field named "raw" of type RawInfo.
 The exact definition of entities, headers, trailers and payloads depend on the protocol used.

 Definition: